ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 > sina tawa sama ni: jan li wile pakala e sina. | You are running as if people would want to hurt you.

 Commas (`,`) can be used freely to visually separate parts of a sentence, although customarily they are only put before *prepositions*, and either before or after `la`.

+## Negation and Order of Modifiers

+Negation is almost exclusively expressed by using the word `ala` which is a modifier in this use.

+Modifiers usually do not have a fixed order as it is context dependent, but generally speaking `ala` would be the last modifier in a noun phrase or a modifier group (see [Advanced Grammar](#advanced-grammar)), only followed by the possessor (theoreticaly; this is rather rare).
+It is up to debate whether negation would be placed in front of or after numbers since they usually do not used together.

 ## Prepositions and Conjunctions